tslovers/std.ts/README.md

 to solve problems; where other data structures would work better with less code assuring the developer the maximum efficiency provided by the Standard Library.

+## Features
+std.ts is a work in progress, hence we've only implemented the next few features from std library:
+- Containers
+    - bitset as BitSet
+    - stack as Stack
+    - queue as Queue
+    - priority_queue as PriorityQueue
+- Others
+    - Algorithm
+        - lower_bound as lowerBound
+        - upper_bound as upperBound
+        - sort (quick sort)
+        - mSort (merge sort, is not at c++ std)
+        - is_sorted as isSorted

 ## Installation
 The recommended way to install std.ts is through Node Package Manager.

 ```bash
 $ npm install --save std.ts
 ```